kosior3kt/script_for_java/README.md

 if you want to test if it's running you can run ./build.sh -r this will build and run main executable.

+## Disclaimer
+It comes with ABSOLUTLEY NO GUARANTEE.
+Use it only if you are brave